choria-io/asyncjobs/reference/lifecycle-events/index.md

 ## `TaskStateChangeEvent`

-This event type is published for any state change of a Task, using it you can watch a task by ID or all tasks.
+This event is published for any state change of a task.
+A task can be watched by ID, or all tasks can be watched at once.

-These events are published to `CHORIA_AJ.E.task_state.*` with the last token being the Job ID.
+These events are published to `CHORIA_AJ.E.task_state.*`, where the final token is the job ID.

-On the wire the messages look like here, with `task_age` being a go Duration.
+On the wire, the messages look like this.
+The `task_age` field is a Go duration.

 ```json
 {